-This summer, The Maestro and I have been diligent about finding time together.
+This summer, my husband and I have been diligent about finding time together.
 We’ve mostly done that by going on an evening walk together with the dog.
 It’s nice to have those 30 minutes or so to connect and talk about our day, our children, and what’s been on our minds that day.
 We’ve also tried to make it a higher priority to go on a date, even if that date means folding an insurmountable pile of laundry while we watch our favorite TV show on Netflix.

 Making sure we grab these little moments makes a big difference in our marriage.
 A simple text or small act of service goes a long way!

 Take the two-minute challenge in your own marriage!
 To buy the book, click here: The Two-Minute Marriage Project.

 This post may contain affiliate links, for more information, please see my disclosure.